mongodb/docs/source/includes/command/atlas-clusters-sampleData.rst

 Related Commands
 ----------------

-* :ref:`atlas-serverless-backups-restores` - Manage cloud backup restore jobs for your project.
+* :ref:`atlas-clusters-sampleData-describe` - Return the details for the specified sample data load job.
-* :ref:`atlas-serverless-backups-snapshots` - Manage cloud backup snapshots for your project.
+* :ref:`atlas-clusters-sampleData-load` - Load sample data into the specified cluster for your project.
+* :ref:`atlas-clusters-sampleData-watch` - Watch the specified sample data job in your cluster until it completes.

 .. toctree::
    :titlesonly:

-   restores </command/atlas-serverless-backups-restores>
-   snapshots </command/atlas-serverless-backups-snapshots>
+   describe </command/atlas-clusters-sampleData-describe>
+   load </command/atlas-clusters-sampleData-load>
+   watch </command/atlas-clusters-sampleData-watch>